-The Trust also has a commitment to a further US\$3.5 million to PFGP (an additional US\$2.8 million of preferred equity and US\$0.7 million of common equity, terms consistent with the two existing classes).
+The Trust has a commitment to an additional contribution of US\$3.5 million to PFGP (inclusive of US\$2.8 million of preferred equity and US\$0.7 million of common equity, terms consistent with the two existing classes).
 Timing of the additional funding is unknown at this time.